sebastianv1/CocoaPods/proposals/incremental_pod_install_proposal-1.md

 Instead of nesting `PonyDebugger` under either `Development Pods` or `Pods` previously done in `Pods.xcodeproj`, we can move it up into the project's main group.
 In order to wire up the project's target dependencies correctly, we also need to create a new group `Dependencies` that contains a reference to its dependent xcode projects since the Xcodeproj gem (and Xcode in general) only allows targets to add other target dependencies that either exist in the same project or in a nested subproject.

 ##### Performance Concerns
 By breaking up the monolothic `Pods.xcodeproj` into individual projects, we are creating more objects in general that Xcode needs to load into memory.
 For example, on the same sample project described in the Summary section, the total object count from just `Pods.xcodeproj` was 65,425,  and splitting up the projects created 74,676 objects.
 This could result in some Xcode performance issues by holding onto more objects in memory and a longer `pod install` time (about 7 seconds in the aforemetioned large sample project).
-However, the latter is dramatically improved by the overall goal of this project to only generate Xcode projects for the pod targets that have changed since the initial installation.
-Although more anecdotal, Apple seems to recommend wiring up projects in this format by nesting dependent projects, and Xcode performance seems better as source files appear to load faster when they are broken up instead of all living inside the one `Pods.xcodeproj`.
+However, the latter is dramatically improved by the overall goal of this project to only generate Xcode projects for the pod targets that have changed since the previous installation.

+Although more anecdotal, Apple seems to recommend wiring up projects in this format by nesting dependent projects, and Xcode performance seems better as source files appear to load faster when they are broken up into subprojects instead of all living inside the one `Pods.xcodeproj`.

 ### Implementation Details